 A short time later, the church bought a second bus.
 I recruited bus workers to run the new route and before long this bus was also filled with riders.
 On the first Sunday in October, 1979, Montpelier Baptist held its morning service at the Williams County Fairground.
 A quartet provided special music and Ron English from the Sword of Lord preached the sermon.
 Five hundred people attended this service and about 150 of them had come in on the buses.
 Less than two weeks later, I was gone.
 Polly and I, along with our newborn son Jason, packed up our meager household goods and moved to Newark, Ohio.

 As mentioned in the above excerpt, I quickly went to work building up the church’s bus ministry.
 Using the skills and gimmicks I had learned while working in the bus ministry as a teenager and at college, I rapidly grew the bus ministry, and bus ridership numbers exploded.
-Key to increased ridership was a system of regular bus promotions.
-Every Saturday, bus workers would meet at the church and I would motivate them to, as Luke 14:23 says, go out into the highways and hedges, and compel them to come in, that my house may be filled.
-Like the Apostle Paul who said, I am made all things to all men, that I might by all means save some, I was willing to use whatever means necessary to entice children to ride our buses, The goal, of course, was for them to hear the gospel and be saved.
+Key to increased ridership numbers was a system of regular bus promotions.
+Every Saturday, bus workers would meet at the church and I would motivate them to, as Luke 14:23 says: go out into the highways and hedges, and compel them to come in, that my house may be filled.
+Like the Apostle Paul who said, I am made all things to all men, that I might by all means save some, I was willing to use whatever means necessary to entice children to ride our buses.
+The goal, of course, was for them to hear the gospel and be saved.

 Here’s what happened the following Sunday after the morning service: